Brushing Your Child’s Teeth

 - Brush in tiny circles on the gums and on the teeth.
 Brush for 2 minutes.
 Focus on the back molars, which are most at risk for cavities.

 - Use floss to clean between the teeth once a day.
 Start flossing as soon as there are 2 teeth that touch.
 Floss sticks may be easier to use.

-- Change to a new toothbrush every 3 to 4 months.
+- Change to a new toothbrush at least every 3 to 4 months.

 Teach your children to brush their teeth.

 - Start by being a role model and show your children how you floss and brush your teeth every day.

 - Children under age 6 may be able to handle a toothbrush on their own.
 If they want to, it is fine to let them practice.
 Just be sure you follow up and brush any spots they missed.

 - Show children to brush the top, bottom, and sides of teeth.
 Use short, back-and-forth strokes.

 - Teach children to brush their tongue to keep breath fresh and remove germs.